AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 1. Cloning
 To clone this repository to your local machine, use the following command:
     * git clone https://github.com/AngeClementAkazan/Sequential-FeatureForestFlow.git
-    * cd Seq3F
-2. Installing requirements
-    * pip install -r requirements.txt
+    * pip install -r requirements.txt (Installing requirements)
 2. Running all the model for all the data after cloning
     * To run this script, in your terminal run this:  `python -m unittest Test_Model_.Test_class.test`
 3. Reproduce the iris plot
     * Use the notebook `Iris_Plot.ipynb `
+4. Navigating into the Seq3F folder where you can access useful functions
+    * cd Seq3F
 ### Very mportant point
 * Your dataset needs to be in numpy format.
 If you're using a pandas dataset, you can convert it to numpy format by using the command `dataset_numpy = dataset.to_numpy()`.
 Additionally, it's acceptable for the dataset to include missing values, the code contain a data processing part.
 * The method uses a version of XGboost whose classifier models, demand that the class of each of the categorical variables of your  must have classes from {0,..., N}.
 Make sure you label encode your data.